 DIFFERENT TYPES OF COPY – let me explain

-CONTENT CREATION is much as it sounds – creating or writing content.
-This is the term used to describe website copy or most digital copy.
+Is much as it sounds – creating or writing content.
+This is the term used to describe website copy and most digital copy.

 ANYONE CAN WRITE, RIGHT?